developit/greenlet/README.md

 ### CSP

-If your app has a [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy), Greenlet require `worker-src blob:` and `script-src blob:` in your config.
+If your app has a [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy), Greenlet require `worker-src data:` and `script-src data:` in your config.

 ## License & Credits